tomasmcguinness/dotnet-passbook/README.md

 Before you run the PassGenerator, you need to ensure you have all the necessary certificates installed.
 There are two required.

+Firstly, you need to your Passbook certificate, which you get from the Developer Portal.
+You must have an iOS developer account.

-Firstly, you need the Apple WWDR (WorldWide Developer Relations) certificate.
+Secondly, you need the Apple WWDR (WorldWide Developer Relations) certificate.
 You can download that from here [http://www.apple.com/certificateauthority/](http://www.apple.com/certificateauthority/).

-⚠️ You MUST use the "G4" version of this certificate ([Worldwide Developer Relations - G4 (Expiring 12/10/2030 00:00:00 UTC)](https://www.apple.com/certificateauthority/AppleWWDRCAG4.cer)
+Depending on when you generated your Passbook certificate you'll need either the G1 or G4 certificate.
+If you generated your passbook certificate on or before the January 27, 2022, use G1.
+Otherwise use G4.

 The other "Worldwide Developer Relations" certificates listed here will work, but will create signed passes which don't actually work with Apple Wallet. *("Sorry, your Pass cannot be installed to Passbook at this time.")*

-Secondly, you need to your Passbook certificate, which you get from the Developer Portal.
-You must have a full iPhone developer account.

-There are [instructions on my blog](http://www.tomasmcguinness.com/2012/06/28/generating-an-apple-ios-certificate-using-windows/) for generating a certificate using IIS if you're using a Windows machine.
+There are [instructions on my blog](http://www.tomasmcguinness.com/2012/06/28/generating-an-apple-ios-certificate-using-windows/) for generating a certificate using IIS if you're using a Windows machine

 If you're on Linux/macOS or would prefer to use OpenSSL on Windows, check out [using-openssl.md](using-openssl.md) for instructions on how to create the necessary certificates using OpenSSL.